 Quantity index number which measures the changes occurring in the quantity of goods demand, consumed production, import-export etc.…

 In other words, it’s known as the cost-of-living index.
 The consumer price index is constructed for the prices of only the essential items

 This is used for a total value of certain items at a point in time compared to the base period.

 Laspeyre’s index is also known as base year method.
 Laspeyre’s indices have an upward bias.

 - Paasche’s Price and Quantity Index Numbers

-Other major formula’s stated as below
+Another major formula are stated as below

 - Drobish-Bowley Price Index